sboerwinkle/bittoss/README.md

 - WASD: move
 - Space: jump
 - Mouse: look, primary/secondary fire
-- Left Shift: hold while bumping into equipment to pick it up.
-Shift + click drops equipment.
+- Left Shift: Shift + click drops equipment.
 The only "equipment" on the default map is the flags.
 - Tab: toggles first-person, which used to be a lot more useful

 You can change your nametag (visible to other players) with `/name`.